Article Updated: September 5, 2025

 It’s also good to establish a fixed period on how long the mentoring relationship should last.
 This allows the mentor and mentee to have a clear picture so they can focus on their goals.
 If needed, the timeframe of the relationship may be extended.

-Related Article: How Long Should a Mentorship Program Last?
+Wondering How Long Should a Mentorship Program Last?
+Read our guide.

 2. Communication Channels